 Come and join Neill Talbot from Avellana Ecology who will help you identify native tree species in the countryside at Great Avon Wood.
 Neill will also look at the surrounding flora as we walk through the different habitats at the site.

-This walk will take place in the ‘Hermitage Wood’ section of Great Avon Wood, off Parsonage Lane, where we completed tree planting this winter.
-There are fantastic views across the surrounding countryside and a chance to admire the ancient Publow Oak, estimated as 1000 years old.
+This walk will take place in the ‘Hermitage Wood’ section of Great Avon Wood, off Parsonage Lane, where we have planted 1000s of trees to create new woodland.
+There are fantastic views across the surrounding countryside and a chance to admire the ancient Publow Oak.

 Further details and full travel directions will be sent out when you register your place.
 This event is aimed at adults, but young people are welcome to attend if accompanied by an adult.
 Please be aware that there are no hardstanding paths at Great Avon Wood and we are not able to allow dogs at events except for assistance dogs.